tymyrddin/purple/source/docs/systems-architecture/the-role.md

-# What a systems architect does
+# The systems architect's role

 A systems architect designs complex IT systems and takes responsibility for the coherence of those designs as they move through implementation, operation, and change.
 The work spans hardware, software, and network concerns, and it requires